RHIT-CSSE/csse332/Homework/BareMetalOS/InputOutput/makefileTests.md

 ### Common Mistakes

-The rule that generates floppya.img is not named floopya.img, so makefile does not recognize the changes.
+The rule that generates floppya.img is not named floppya.img, so makefile does not recognize the changes.